anishkarki/anishkarki.github.io/DatabaseAdmin/interviewprep4.md

 # All Scenario Based [Interview Prep]
-### 1. A critical production database is perfroming slowly during clinical hours.
-How do you diagnose and fix it without disrupign services?
+### 1. A critical production database is performing slowly during clinical hours.
+How do you diagnose and fix it without disrupting services?
 * Its clinical hour so you can't disrupt the database or service.

 |Steps|SQL SERVER| POSTGRES|